jeticg/Evangelion-Uebersicht-Widget/README.md

 ## Instruction

-Should you run into troubles with clicking, please check the Übersicht settings.
+If you run into troubles with clicking, please check your Übersicht settings.

 The interface is MULTI-LANGUAGE!
 So don't worry if you don't speak German.
 Supported languages: